fastruby/blog/_posts/2020-03-25-guide-for-unmaintained-open-source-projects.markdown

 thank them for their hard work over the years, then you can ask if they're looking for help maintaining the project.

 **Do not** demand an answer from the maintainers.
-Maintainers don't owe you much, so you will be lucky if you get a response to a nice request.
+Maintainers don't owe you anything because software is provided _as is_, so you will be lucky if you get a response to a nice request.
 So, **please be nice**.

 You don't need to offer yourself as a potential maintainer for the project, maybe there are other people out there who are in a better position to